A short story for Christmas, first published in 2014. Enjoy

 “But I like curry,” I said in defence.

 Though the house had been cheap, and by then Artemis was moderately successful, still I took a part-time job in a pub to eke out my earnings.
-The ‘drain’ was Terrance, alias Tel.
+The ‘drain’ on my cash was Terrance, alias Tel.

 Tel wasn’t exactly my first romance, but he was the first that lasted beyond a few weeks.
 Though, when I think how it started . . . there’d been no talk of him moving in.
 At first he just stayed the night.
 Then he started to stay for the weekends.
 Then before I knew it he was permanently there.
 Yet he never moved in any of his gear.
 Perhaps he had nothing.
 Maybe without me knowing it I’d offered a roof to the homeless.
 He didn’t work, though he did disappear for long hours at a time, for which I was grateful.
 It was him that was costing me.
 Yea, I know, I was naïve.
 And it was amazing we lasted so long, for he hated Henry with a vengeance—yeah, Henry had moved in too.